dilipthelip/ApacheKafka/README.md

 -	When the **producerRecord** is sent to the broker then a **RecordMetaData** which will have information about the message that are successfully or unsuccessfully received.

+### Delivery Guarantees:
+-	When a producer sends a record , producer can specify what level of acknowledgment it expects from the broker.This setting is called **acks**.This can be set using the Properties setting while instantiating an **KafkaProducer**.
+	- Different settings for **acks**:
+		-	0:fire and forget - Dangerous Option, No acknowledgement from Broker.
+		-	1:leader Acknowledged - Accept the acknowledgement only from the leader.It does not expect the acknowledgement from the other replica brokers.
+		-	2:replication quorum acknowledgement - Acknowledgment from the all sync replicas.This provides a higher level of assurance that the message was successfully sent and received.The performance will be really low with this settings.
+**Broker responds with error:**
+-	Have the **retries** configuration employed.
+-	**retry.backoff.m** - wait time between retries.

+### Ordering guarantees:
+-	Messages are ordered by partiotion not globally across partitions.
+-	Orders can get complicated if you have retry enabled.
+-	This can be handled **max.in.flight.request.per.connection** to 1.At any given time only one request can be sent.